AlaahamdyWork/todolis/README.md

 ## Task challenges:
-It's the first time to work with drupal so it was challenge for me to do this task with two different versions of drupal (7 & 8) and know the differences between them in less than three days
+It's the first time to work with drupal so it was challenge for me to do this task with two different versions of drupal (7 & 8) and know the differences between them in short time